elastic/apm/specs/agents/tracing-spans-service-target.md

   - Infer from those new fields the value of `span.destination.service.resource` and keep sending it.
   - Add `service_target_*` fields to dropped spans metrics (as described in Phase 1)
   - Handle span compression with new fields (stop relying on `resource` internally)
-- **Phase 3** : infer on APM Server for agents that DO NOT provide the new fields (unknown APM Server version yet)
+- **Phase 3** : infer on APM Server for agents that DO NOT provide the new fields (8.3 or later)
-  - `span.destination.service.resource` inferred from `span.context.service.target.*`
+  - fields `span.context.service.target.*` are inferred from `span.destination.service.resource`
-  - dropped spans metrics
+  - dropped spans and destination metrics still able to use provided `span.destination.service.resource`.
 - **Phase 4** : modify the agents not covered in Phase 2
   - Add `span.context.service.target.type` and `span.context.service.target.name`
   - Handle dropped spans metrics with only the new fields
   - Handle span compression with new fields
-- **Phase 5** : cleanup of agents modified in Phase 2
-  - When sending to APM Server with **Phase3** implemented
-    - stop inferring & sending `span.destination.service.resource` on the agent
-    - stop inferring & sending `destination_service_resource` in dropped spans stats
-  - Keep sending and inferring for previous APM server versions
+- **Phase 5** : modify the UI to display and query new fields (to be further clarified)
+  - service dependencies
+  - service maps
+  - display fallback on `resource` field when `span.context.service.target.type` is empty

 ### Examples